anishathalye/dotbot/test/README.md

 The test suite can be run by running `./test`.
 Selected tests can be run by passing paths to the tests as arguments to `./test`.

+Tests can be run with a specific Python version by running `./test --version
+<version>` - for example, `./test --version 3.4.3`.

 When finished with testing, it is good to shut down the virtual machine by running `vagrant halt`.